Vote in the election

 - Watson Elementary, 475 Yates Rd

+Residents who are unable to vote in person during advance voting or on general voting day can request a mail ballot.
 Ballots must be received by the Chief Election Officer by 8 p.m. on Oct.
-17, 2026.
+17, 2026 to be counted.

-- drop it off in the City Hall dropbox beside the main Water Street entrance, or
+- By drop box at City Hall beside the main Water Street entrance

-- mail the ballot to the Office of the City Clerk, Kelowna City Hall, 1435 Water Street, Kelowna BC, V1Y 1J4
+- By mail to: Office of the City Clerk, Kelowna City Hall, 1435 Water Street, Kelowna, BC V1Y 1J4

 Using Canada Post to return your ballot?
-The last day for mail delivery is Friday, Oct.
-16, so plan ahead.
+Plan ahead: the last day for mail delivery is Friday, Oct.
+16.

 Accessible voting locations